Kopano-dev/kopano-one-container/README.md

 # Kopano ONE Container

+!!
+This project is still a work in progress !!

 Officially supported container image for [Kopano ONE](https://kopano.com/products/groupware/one/) suitable both for a stand alone installation and distribution through app stores such as the [Univention App Center](https://www.univention.com/products/univention-app-center/app-catalog/?term=kopano).
 Can only be used with a valid [Kopano ONE subscription](https://kopano.com/pricing/groupware/).

 ## Running this container